Westlake University

 Westlake University (西湖大学) is a private research university in Hangzhou, Zhejiang, China.
 It was founded in October 2018.

 Westlake University ranked 84th in the world for Nature Index 2021 Young Universities (Leading 150 Young Universities) and 52nd in China for Nature Index 2025.
 It also ranked #301-400 in Academic Ranking of World Universities 2025 and ranked #308 in U.S. News & World Report Best Global Universities Ranking 2025.

-It has been called "Perhaps the most successful Chinese university at recruiting overseas talents".

 History

 The proposal for the establishment of a private research university was submitted on March 11, 2015, by individuals from business and academia, including Shi Yigong, Chen Shiyi, and Pan Jianwei.
-This initiative led to the creation of WIAS on December 10, 2016 with Shi as president.
+This initiative led to the creation of WIAS on December 10, 2016, with Shi as president.
 The Ministry of Education approved the foundation of a university on April 2, 2018.
 Shi was elected as the university's president at the first board meeting on April 16.

 The university was inaugurated in Hangzhou on October 20, 2018.
 It opened with the Yunqi campus; the Yungu campus began construction in April and Phase 3 campus expansion completed in June 2025.